 These factors are what separate commercial plumbing issues from residential plumbing:

 All plumbers, residential and commercial alike, need to be licensed by the state in order to work on properties.
 However, the state plumbing codes for residential and commercial properties can be different.
-As a result, you want to make sure you are following commercial codes for any jobs you complete.
+As a result, you want to make sure you are following commercial codes for any plumbing service you complete.
 If anything isn’t done up to code, the property owner not only has to pay for more repairs, they could also be subjected to significant fines.

 One last major issue that isn’t talked about as nearly as much as it should be is timing.
 For residential plumbing, the residents generally make time to allow you to do your work.
 That’s not as simple for commercial spaces, that may be used by hundreds of people a day.
-Commercial plumbers generally need to be more flexible, coming on off-hours or weekends to shut off the plumbing.
+Commercial plumbers generally need to be more flexible, coming on off-hours or weekends to shut off the plumbing system.
 In addition, if the job is going to require several days to do, commercial plumbers may need to create their own temporary plumbing facilities.

 A commercial plumber, in general, is going to work on a larger scale than residential plumbers.
 Not only are commercial properties larger by nature, but the plumbing fixtures are getting used more often.
 This means that your clients will need things like their toilets and sinks repaired more often, and will need plumbing maintenance at a more frequent pace.
 This puts commercial plumbing services in a bind, as they have more to do and more to keep track of to properly service their clients.